callumrollo/data-driven-web-apps-with-flask/notes.md

 We want to a) use the values and b) round trip the values i.e. stop them dissappearing if the user hits "submit" and there is an issue

+We do this with an error catch in views that returns the dictionary of values and returning the value in register.html value="{{ name }}"

+### Creating the user

+Never store password directly in the database! instead, use passlib.
+This will hash and verify passwords.
+It will salt automatically and does multiple rounds of hashing

+Also need to check if the user exists already before making another one.
+Ensure unique email for this